Deckhandfirststar01/Skrivebord/spec/abb/abb-ios.md

 **H1:** Tapping the `Edit` button shows the user new controls allowing them to delete and reorder their Bookmarked Pages.

-**H1:** Each list item displays a thumbnail of the last page the user had viewed, along with the webpage title, favicon, and domain address.
+**H2:** Each list item displays a thumbnail of the last page the user had viewed, along with the webpage title, and URL.
 Tapping a loaded Tab will launch the corresponding webpage.

 **H3:** Tapping the Bookmarked Pages icon anytime while in normal mode will take the user to this view.